The game can be found at:

 - Wrote in-depth write-ups of proposed systems before implementation began, sharing this with the programming team to receive comments and feedback to ensure things are ready to fit into existing systems.

-I joined the team on Xenotheria while it was mid-stage in development.
+I joined the team on Dark Sky while it was mid-stage in development.
 A lot of systems were in place, however the game was using simple placeholder UI and did not have many UI systems in place.
 My role on the project was to work closely with the UI artist and game designer to implement UX designs and art assets into the project, and develop the systems behind these menus.

 While my main role was UI work, I also did work on the back-end of some of the systems I was implementing menus for, such as the deckbuilder.
 It was very important to keep the back-end separate from the UI when possible, as an ideal system would work without the UI present.
 With this being a game that was heavy on UI, it was hard to find a way to achieve this for some systems.
 For example combat, which cannot be interacted with at all without the user interface being present.
 My main method for avoiding dependencies was using events and listeners.
 Rather than calling UI script methods directly, logic scripts would invoke an event which could then be listened to from the UI script to update or display information when needed.
 This also allowed us for extra flexibility outside of UI, as we could listen for these events in any context.